 Leonard was also an advocate for the boys as they transitioned into productive citizens.
 He visited several large businesses in the area, including the Baltimore and Ohio Railroad, to secure clerical positions for his scholars.
 St. Peter’s graduates were in demand, and he saw to it that the boys would prove to be excellent employees.
 He also assured that his young men were faithful to their religious duties.
 A visit to the Railroad in later years was a great example, when six of his former pupils gathered to greet him in the B & O offices.
 Once prompted by Brother Leonard, all six reached into their pockets and produced a rosary.

 The School was ranked as the top Catholic Male School in the city, and had a maximum of eight teaching Brothers.

 1891 was a dramatic year for the school.
-An 8th class were added, and every desk was filled.
+An 8th class was added, and every desk filled.
 The faculty and staff was under a lot of pressure.
 The increase of teaching Brothers was obvious to many, but not all, and negotiation began between the Brothers and Pastor McColgan to balance the need for staffing, and the funding it required.

 Calvert Hall 's School had remarkable development as well, and a new building was ready to open in 1891.
 Brother Leonard was made their Director, to the dismay of St. Peter’s Parish.

 The relationship between the Parish and the Christian Brothers De La Salle ended at the completion of the 1891-1892 school year.
 Sisters of Mercy took over the teaching of boys, while not yet making the school a co-ed institution.

 Brother Leonard led Calvert Hall for two years.
 His career continued at several other institutions, including in Philadelphia.
 He passed away in 1915, and the Mass of Christian Burial was said by his brother, Father Joseph Brennan.